zvercodebender/community-plugins/README.md

 # Installing a plugin

 Installing a plugin is as simple as copying the plugin jar file into the _plugins_ directory in your XL Deploy server installation directory.
-See XL Deploy's *System Administration Manual* for more information.
+See the XL Deploy *System Administration Manual* for more information.

 # Building community plugins

-Here are the steps you need to build plugins under the community plugins repository
+To build the plugins in the community plugins repository:

-1. Checkout the community repo [https://github.com/xebialabs/community-plugins](https://github.com/xebialabs/community-plugins)
+1. Check out the community repository at [https://github.com/xebialabs/community-plugins](https://github.com/xebialabs/community-plugins).
-2. Make sure you have java 1.7 and maven
+2. Ensure that Java 1.7 and Maven are installed.
-3. Make sure maven is also using java 1.7 ( since otherwise it would have issues while building)
+3. Ensure that Maven is using Java 1.7 (otherwise, there may be issues when building).
-4. Export an environment variable called **DEPLOYIT_HOME** and point it the deployit home directory on your machine
+4. Export an environment variable called `DEPLOYIT_HOME` and point it to the XL Deploy home directory on your machine.
-5. Export an environment variable called **DEPLOYIT_CLI_HOME** and point it the CLI home directory on your machine
+5. Export an environment variable called `DEPLOYIT_CLI_HOME` and point it to the XL Deploy CLI home directory on your machine.
-6. You would also need to ensure that you have weblogic plugin in your **DEPLOYIT_HOME/plugins** since one of the liferay plugin requires that. ( Otherwise you may just skip that plugin from build)
+6. Ensure that the WebLogic plugin is present in `DEPLOYIT_HOME/plugins` because a Liferay plugin requires it.
+Alternatively, you can skip building that plugin.
-7. Now once you do all the above, you can run mvn package or mvn clean install to build all the plugins.
+7. Run `mvn package` or `mvn clean install` to build the plugins.

-8. You will find all the built plugins under each one’s target folder.
+You will find the built plugins under each one's target folder.

-**NOTE:** If you using mac , for Step 3 you may need to ensure the version for java and java version used by maven using these commands

-Change java version on mac :  **export JAVA_HOME=\`/usr/libexec/java_home -v 1.7\`**
+**Note:** If you are using OS X, you can use the following commands for step #3.
+To change the Java version:

+    export JAVA_HOME=\`/usr/libexec/java_home -v 1.7\`

+To change the Maven Java version:

-<br>Change maven’s java version on mac : **echo JAVA_HOME=\`/usr/libexec/java_home -v 1.7\` | sudo tee -a /etc/mavenrc**
+    echo JAVA_HOME=\`/usr/libexec/java_home -v 1.7\` | sudo tee -a /etc/mavenrc

 # Contributing to a plugin

-If you want to add features to a plugin, fix a bug or otherwise contribute, great!
-Fork the community-plugins repository, make your changes, test them and submit a pull request to us so we can incorporate your changes and make them available to other Deployit users.
+If you want to add features to a plugin, fix a bug, or otherwise contribute, great!
+Fork the `community-plugins` repository, make your changes, test them, and submit a pull request to us so we can incorporate your changes and make them available to other XL Deploy users.

 # Discussing plugins

-The [Deployit user forum](http://support.xebialabs.com/forums/20273366-deployit-users) is a place where you can discuss these community plugins (or other Deployit installation and configuration topics) with fellow Deployit users.
+The [XL Deploy user forum](http://support.xebialabs.com/forums/20273366-deployit-users) is a place where you can discuss these community plugins, as well as other XL Deploy installation and configuration topics, with fellow XL Deploy users.

 # Enjoy!

-We hope the plugins provided here will help you make the most of Deployit.
-Please let us know what you think by posting a message on our support site at http://support.xebialabs.com.
+We hope the plugins provided here will help you make the most of XL Deploy.
+Please let us know what you think by posting a message on our support site at [http://support.xebialabs.com](http://support.xebialabs.com).

 Sincerely,